kuzzleio/kuzzle-admin-console/CONTRIBUTING.md

   * Given introduces an action with an assertion in its definition.
 E.g. “Given I go to the browse data page” (ensuring that the resulting URL is ok).
   * Then introduces a statement with an assertion in its definition.
 E.g. “Then I see 3 elements in the list”.
 * Test scenarii SHOULD minimize the wait timeouts, in order to optimize the execution time.
+* Steps definitions SHOULD be grouped and ordered as following: “When”, “Given”, “Then”.

 ### Assertions